olafollgaard/makeArduino/README.md

 An old-school makefile for Arduino/ATtiny84/85/ATmega328p projects.

 ## Introduction and History
 As a software developer in my daily life, I was immediately annoyed by the Arduino IDE when I started playing with Arduino in the beginning of 2017.
 This, in classic developer fashion, got me side-tracked, initially spending a lot more time on toolchain setup than on the actual Arduino project...
-Oh well, imho it was time well spent in the name of flexibility and ease-of-use :)
+Oh well, imho it was time well spent ~~in the name of flexibility~~ having nerd-fun :-)

-I decided on **Visual Studio Code** with an **old-school makefile** for building and uploading to the MCU.
-At work I am a Windows developer, but at home I use **Ubuntu**, and I have no plans of using this makefile on Windows, though it probably wouldn't be hard to do.
+I decided on **Visual Studio Code** with an old-school makefile for building and uploading to the MCU.
+At work I am a Windows developer, but at home I use Ubuntu, and I have no plans of using this makefile on Windows, though it probably wouldn't be hard to do.

 As the makefile got more complex, it led to make it re-usable via `include`, so that each individual project only needed a minimal makefile.
-Consequently, it must be **project-agnostic**.
+Consequently, it must be project-agnostic.
 Most configuration variables can be initialized with project-specific content before the `include` statement.

 This makefile is the result, and I have used it for a couple of Arduino projects, some on **Adafruit Pro Trinket 5V** boards, others on **ATtiny85/84** chips.